 What to See and Do

-The mud fortresses at Ayaz Kala, in the Karakalpak region, are a truly fascinating, inexpensive destination.
+The mud fortresses at Ayaz Kala, in the Karakalpak region, are a truly fascinating destination.
 Travelers can explore archaeological treasures from the fourth century B.C., ride camels, and overnight in a yurt (where they’ll be treated to a performance of traditional desert music under the stars).
 Easily accessible from Ayaz Kala is the world-class Savitsky Collection of “forbidden” Russian avant-garde art; the story connected to this museum is a terrific tale of one man’s secret mission against Soviet-style repression.

 A perfect day